Dell-Networking/ansible-role-dellos-vlan/README.md

 Dependencies
 ------------

-The dellos-vlan role is built on modules included in the core Ansible code.
+The Dell-Networking.dellos-vlan role is built on modules included in the core Ansible code.
 These modules were added in Ansible version 2.2.0.

 Example Playbook
 ----------------
 The following example uses the dellos-vlan role to setup the VLAN ID and name.
 This example also configures tagged and untagged port members for the VLAN.
 You can also delete the VLAN with the ID or delete the members associated to it.
-This example also creates a ``hosts`` file with the switch, a corresponding ``host_vars`` file, and then a simple playbook that references the dellos-vlan role.
+This example also creates a ``hosts`` file with the switch details, corresponding ``host_vars`` file, and then a simple playbook that references the Dell-Networking.dellos-vlan role.

 Sample hosts file: